healde/Excel-VBA/importation/README.md

 ### Connections and Data Tables

-Importing datas into a displayed table is a step behind processing a connection.
-One of first thing AI help me to get is that connections can be established differently depending of the provider used and of the creation way (mannually or within Vba).
+Importing datas into a displayed table is one step after processing a connection.
+One of first thing AI helped me to get right is that connections can be established differently depending of the provider or the creation process (mannually or within Vba).
+Different parts exist in an Excel file for storing metadatas.
+Providers are not using unique same metadatas, neither process does.
+Plus process may miss to access to some internal component.

 ### Let connections

 In the **`connection string`**, we declare the provider and the source.
 They must be compatible.
 Then a query can be mounted in a **`command text`**.
 Once again, it must be in a valid shape for the _engine_ that is inside or behind the provider, and `command value` is required to precise what this command contains exactly.
 Then the engine might be able to query directly the source before fetching requested datas.

 ###